satyajeetrai007/Youtube-Comment-Sentiment-Analysis/README.md

 Youtube-Comment-Senitment-Analysis
 ==============================

-A short description of the project.
+A Chrome plugin to Analyse the comment Sentiment on a YouTube Video

 Project Organization
 ------------